-- Provide a central place for coordinating existing plans
+- Providing a central place for coordinating existing plans

-- Work with the East Oakland residents, to identify which transportation routes provide access and opportunity to jobs, education, recreation, and services
+- Working with the East Oakland residents, to identify which transportation routes provide access and opportunity to jobs, education, recreation, and services

 - Work with the East Oakland community to identify gaps and needs for transit, pedestrian and bicycle facilities, especially as it relates to access to the East Bay Bus Rapid Transit system